gabrielhomsi/quadratic-assignment-problem/README.md

+# Quadratic Assignment Problem

-# A Memetic Algorithm for the Quadratic Assignment Problem
+A C++ memetic algorithm for the Quadratic Assignment Problem